codesnippetspro/code-snippets/readme.txt

 4. Importing snippets from an XML file

 == Changelog ==

+= 2.8.4 (29 April 2017) =
+* Fixed all snippets being treated as network snippets on non-multisite sites

 = 2.8.3 (29 April 2017) =
 * Updated CodeMirror to version 5.25.0